 All ingredients for our spirits come from local farms.
 Before processing, we check each and every raw ingredient again for its quality.
-We then grind the grain to optimal size.
+After that we grind the grain to optimal size.
 We use the whole grain for this.
 Afterwards, the mash is created in the so-called cold mashing process.
 Water and grain are mixed and heated to 75 degrees.
 After cooling, organic yeast is added.
 The fermentation phase then begins, which lasts about four days.
 After this fermentation period, the mash is taken to the distillation unit and gently distilled.

 Whisky, Gin & Liqueurs